Fairgame$ shows its face in Unreal Engine Five

 Lumen and Nanite as the technical foundation of the heist 🎮

 The team uses Lumen to achieve dynamic real-time lighting, essential for light changes indoors and outdoors during missions.
-Nanite allows handling complex geometry in environments, translating into building and furniture details without sacrificing performance.
-The workflow relies on Houdini for procedural generation of scenarios and Maya for character and vehicle modeling.
+Nanite allows handling complex geometry in environments, translating into construction and furniture details without sacrificing performance.
+The workflow relies on Houdini for procedural scenario generation and Maya for character and vehicle modeling.
 Everything is assembled within the Unreal Engine 5 editor, aiming for visual consistency.

-The perfect heist, or at least one that doesn't crash 😅
+The perfect heist, or at least the one that doesn't crash 😅

-With so much cutting-edge technology, one hopes Fairgame$ not only looks good but also works.
-Because having Nanite in every pipe is useless if your character gets stuck in a trash can.
+With so much cutting-edge technology, one expects Fairgame$ to not only look good but also work.
+Because it's useless to have Nanite in every pipe if your character gets stuck in a trash can.
 We'll see if the team manages to keep the engine from taking a break just when you're about to grab the loot.
-Hopefully, bugs will be less frequent than security alerts.
+Hopefully, bugs are less frequent than security alerts.